Tap dance: History

 Shortly thereafter, the Nicholas Brothers came on the scene.
 Consisting of real life brothers Fayard and Harold, this team wowed audiences with their acrobatic feats incorporated into their classy style of dancing.
 A notable scene in the movie "Stormy Weather" features the pair dancing up a staircase and then descending the staircase in a series of leapfrogs over each other into a full split from which they rise with no hands.
+"Stormy Weather" was a six-minute performance performed in one go with no retakes.
+The Nicholas Brothers danced on pianos and many other structures during this performance.

-During the 1930s tap dance mixed with Lindy Hop.
+During the 1930s, tap dance mixed with Lindy Hop.
 "Flying swing outs" and "flying circles" are Lindy Hop moves with tap footwork.
-In the mid- to late 1950s, the style of entertainment changed.
+In the mid-to-late 1950s, the style of entertainment changed.
 Jazz music and tap dance declined, while rock and roll and the new jazz dance emerged.
-What is now called jazz dance evolved out of tap dance, so both dances have many moves in common.
+What is called jazz dance evolved out of tap dance, so both dances have many moves in common.
 But jazz evolved separately from tap dance to become a new form in its own right.
-Well-known dancers during the 1960s and 1970s included Arthur Duncan and Tommy Tune.
+Well known dancers during the 1960s and 1970s included Arthur Duncan and Tommy Tune.

 No Maps on My Taps, the Emmy award winning PBS documentary of 1979, helped begin the recent revival of tap dance.
 The outstanding success of the animated film, Happy Feet, has further reinforced the popular appeal.
-National Tap Dance Day in the United States, now celebrated May 25, was signed into law by President George Bush on November 7, 1989.
+National Tap Dance Day in the United States, celebrated May 25, was signed into law by President George Bush on November 7, 1989.
 (May 25 was chosen because it is the birthday of famous tapper Bill "Bojangles" Robinson.)
-Prominent modern tap dancers have included Sarah Reich, Brenda Bufalino, Melinda Sullivan, The Clark Brothers, Savion Glover, Gregory and Maurice Hines, LaVaughn Robinson, Jason Samuels Smith, Chloe Arnold, Michelle Dorrance, Dormeshia Sumbry-Edwards, and Dianne "Lady Di" Walker.
-Indie-pop band Tilly and the Wall also features a tap dancer, Jamie Pressnall, tapping as percussion.
+Prominent modern tap dancers have included Sarah Reich, Brenda Bufalino, Melinda Sullivan, The Clark Brothers, James "Buster" Brown, Savion Glover, Gregory and Maurice Hines, LaVaughn Robinson, Jason Samuels Smith, Chloe Arnold, Michelle Dorrance, Dormeshia Sumbry-Edwards, and Dianne "Lady Di" Walker.
+Indie-pop band Tilly and the Wall also features a tap dancer, Jamie Pressnall, tapping as percussion, Sammie Davis Jr.

+One recent innovation in the world of tap dance is the development of the long form "tap opera," which tells an entire story during single performance, similar to a story ballet.
+This format was initially developed by Mark Yonally, founder and artistic director of dance company Chicago Tap Theatre in the early 2000s.